Three months ago – on Thursday, April 16th – we launched bugtrackers.io as a new platform showing the life of people in web development.

 22. Hiring great developers is a challenge.

 Of course, you have different challenges as an engineering department.
-One major challenge is the question of how to hire good developers, because everybody wants them.
+One major challenge is the question of how to hire good developers, because everybody wants them and so many of them have outstanding resumes.
 You also have a challenge that you have enough developers in order to work on a lot of product improvements.

 23. Make communication plain & clear